tartiflette/tartiflette/docs/api/subscription.md

 # }
 ```

-## `@Subscription` How to subscribe to a field?
+## `@Subscription`: How to subscribe to a field?

-In the tartiflette engine, we implemented subscription simply by implementing a specific decorator _(@Subscription)_ over a function which returns an async generators, that it.
-For advanced use-cases, take a look of putting a Resolver on top of a `Resolver`.
+In the Tartiflette Engine to subscribe to a field, you simply use the decorator _(@Subscription)_ over a function which returns an async generator.
+That's all there is to it.
+For advanced use-cases, take a look at putting a `Resolver` on top of a `Subscription` (see below).

 ```python
 import asyncio